Essiac Circle Of Friends

-The herbalists at Essiac NorthWest, Creation's Wealth, Humbleweed and Be Well Inspirations have all contributed their time and effort to the Essiac Circle of Friends, a natural society of like-minded people continuing traditional native herbal healing in the spirit of the Seven Fires Prophecy.
+The herbalists at Humbleweed, Essiac NorthWest, Essiac North and many others have all contributed their time and effort to the Essiac Circle of Friends, a natural society of like-minded people continuing traditional native herbal healing in the spirit of the Seven Fires Prophecy.
 The Essiac Circle of Friends is a cooperative effort to provide the highest quality Essiac tea herbs on the planet.
 It is not in itself a corporation or business but some of the people involved have started their own retail outlets to provide these high-quality herbs to the public [See ordering page].
-We are the people who planted, grew, harvested and supplied these high-quality herbs to those in need.
+We are the people who plant, grow, harvest and supply these high-quality herbs to those in need.
 The Circle has evolved over several years with various people contributing to it and then moving on in the ever-changing ebb and flow of life.

-We have therefore been growing it ourselves on good, organic land.
+We have been growing sheep sorrel on mineral-rich, certified organic land.
 It is very time-consuming to trim the roots from the upper sheep sorrel plant.
-However, in spite of the extra cost we feel that it is important that people know how much sheep sorrel root is in each packet.
+However, in spite of the extra cost it is necessary that people know how much sheep sorrel root is in each packet.
 Click on the "Growing Methods" and "Harvesting Roots" buttons above and see how we grow and harvest our sheep sorrel roots.

 CLICK HERE to learn what Rene Caisse said about the importance of sheep sorrel roots.